livecoding-recipes/livecoding-recipes.github.io/_posts/2022-07-07-implementing-a-midi-tracker-in-kotlin.md

 ℹ️ _For linux users: you should install Virtual MIDI kernel driver to trigger software synth events, see [this link]( https://github.com/anton-k/linux-audio-howto/blob/master/doc/os-setup/virtual-midi.md#virtual-midi-1) for detailed instructions_

-To connect to given MIDI device, we have to filter out the `MidiSystem.getMidiDeviceInfo` list, in this example I'm looking for `VirMIDI`, which was created by Linux kernel driver:
+To connect to given MIDI device, we have to filter out the `MidiSystem.getMidiDeviceInfo` list by description.
+And don't forget to `open` the device.

 {% highlight kotlin %}
 private fun midiDevice(desc: String) =